EPCCed/eidf-docs/docs/safe-haven-services/overview.md

 If you are an existing user of the Safe Haven services and are facing any issues, want to request access to additional services, or have any questions, please contact your assigned research coordinator.

-For any general enquiries about the EIDF TRE or the Safe Haven services, [please contact EPCC](https://epcced.github.io/eidf-docs/overview/contacts/).
+For any general enquiries about the EPCC SHS or the Safe Haven services, [please contact EPCC](https://epcced.github.io/eidf-docs/overview/contacts/).